3DP-Tech/3D-Printer-Board/README.md

 ### Episode 12 - MicroSD Card

-In this episode I demonstrate how to add a MicroSD card reader to the controller board.
+In this episode I demonstrate how to add a MicroSD card reader to the control board.

 ### Episode 13 - Flashing Marlin

 In this episode I walk through configuring Marlin firmware for the board I made and show how to flash it to the board.
-I also demonstrate the firmware operation on the controller board using a virtual/demo 3D printer.
+I also demonstrate the firmware operation on the control board using a virtual/demo 3D printer.

 ### Episode 14 - Connecting a Printer

-In this episode I connect the breadboard-based controller board to an actual 3D printer and print a 3D model.
+In this episode I connect the breadboard-based control board to an actual 3D printer and print a 3D model.

 ### Episode 15 - Expanding the Board